A binary encoding of spinors and applications: Applications

 \subsubsection{Octonions}

-In this subsection, we recover a multiplication table of the normed division algebra of Octonions using the $Spin(8)$ representations.
-The idea is to consider Clifford multiplication and the three real representations of $Spin(8)$ (see \cite{Baez,Lounesto}).
-Consider the basis of the positive real spinors given by
+The relationship between $Spin(8)$ and the Octonions is well known (see \cite{Baez,Lounesto}).
+In this subsection, as an example of the use of the binary encoding, we recover a multiplication table of the normed division algebra of Octonions using the $Spin(8)$ representations.
+The idea is to consider Clifford multiplication and the three real representations of $Spin(8)$ at the same time.
+We follow \cite{Baez} and consider Clifford multiplication as a trilinear map (a "triality" as defined by Adams in \cite{Adams2}) and dualization to get a bilinear map $\mathbb R^8\times \tilde{\Delta}_8^+\rightarrow \tilde{\Delta}_8^-$.
+By identifying the three spaces with a single space (in a suitable way) one can define a product on it using this bilinear map.